-The role of a WHO country office is to respond to requests from the host country to support policy-making for sustainable health development, taking a holistic health-system approach.
-This includes providing guidance, building up local relationships to implement technical cooperation, making standards and agreements, and ensuring that public health measures are coordinated and in place during crises.
+The role of the Country Office is to provide technical assistance in policy-making for sustainable health development based on a holistic health-system approach.
+This includes providing guidance, building local relationships to implement technical cooperation, preparing standards and agreements, and ensuring that public health measures are coordinated and in place during crises.

-The main priorities for the Country Office are set out in the biennial collaborative agreement between WHO/Europe and Belarus.
-The Office implements the agreement in close collaboration with national institutions and international partner agencies.
-The Country Office is also engaged in other key national and international health-related events.
+The Country Office’s main priorities are set out in the biennial collaborative agreement (BCA) between WHO/Europe and Belarus.
+It implements the BCA in close collaboration with the Ministry of Health, national institutions and international partner agencies.

 The main areas of collaboration for 2018–2019 are related to: